HosseinBeygiNasrabadi/Vickers-Test-Ontology-VTO-/README.md

 # Vickers Hardness-Test

-Ontology for the Vickers hardness testing according to the DIN_EN_ISO_6507-1 standard
+Ontology for the Brinell hardness testing according to the DIN_EN_ISO_6506-1 standard

 ## Getting started